Guiyang demographic analysis and economy overview

 government finance revenue is on a rising trend.
 The government finance

-revenue has nearly tripled from 3 RMB billion in 2001 to 8 RMB billion in
+revenue has been increased by nearly 7 times from 2.8 RMB billion in 2001 to

 is tapping on the “green” industries.